Isilon/isilon_data_insights_connector/README.md

 ./setup_venv3.sh
 ```

+The Grafana visualization component can be downloaded from [here](https://grafana.com/grafana/download?pg=get&plcmt=selfmanaged-box1-cta1)

+**Important note** InfluxDB 2.x is incompatible with version 1 and will not work.
+Please ensure you download and install an InfluxDB version 1.x package (the latest is currently 1.8.10), For installation instructions for the current 1.x (1.8.10) version of Influxdb, refer to [this link](https://portal.influxdata.com/downloads/), scroll down and expand the "Are you interested in InfluxDB 1.x Open Source?" section.

 ## Run Instructions

 * Rename or copy the example configuration file, example_isi_data_insights_d.cfg, to isi_data_insights_d.cfg.
 The path ./isi_data_insights_d.cfg is the default configuration file path for the Connector.
 If you use that name and run the Connector from the source directory then you don't have to use the --config parameter to specify a different configuration file.
 * Edit isi_data_insights_d.cfg to configure the collector to query the set of Isilon OneFS clusters that you want to monitor.
 Do this by modifying the config file's clusters parameter.
-* The example configuration file is pre-setup to gather and send several sets of stats to InfluxDB via the influxdb_plugin.py.
-So if you intend to use the default plugin you will need to install InfluxDB.
-InfluxDB can be installed locally (i.e on the same system as the Connector) or remotely (i.e. on a different system).
+* The example configuration file is configured to gather and send several sets of stats to InfluxDB via the influxdb_plugin.py.
-For installation instructions for the current (1.7) version of Influxdb, refer to [this link](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/)
-* If you installed InfluxDB to somewhere other than localhost and/or port 8086 then you'll also need to update the configuration file with the address and port of the InfluxDB.
+* If you installed InfluxDB to somewhere other than localhost and/or port 8086 then you'll also need to update the configuration file with the address and port of the InfluxDB instance.
 * Activate the virtualenv it before running the Connector by running:

 ```sh